 Tiger & Turtle – Magic Mountain [by day & night]

-Running by the Rhein Park is the 903 industrial line, this should be your cue to hop on out and explore the greenery of the city.
-The park is used for festivals and sports and nice strolls along the river way.
-If you’re looking for a place to escape it all, sit back, relax and enjoy a beautiful view along the Rhein, then this is your spot.
+Running by the Rhein Park is the 903 industrial lines, this should be your cue to hop on out and explore the greenery of the city.
+The park is used for festivals and sports and nice strolls along the river’s edge.
+If you’re looking for a place to escape it all, sit back, relax, and enjoy a beautiful view along the Rhein, then this is your spot.

 Filled with industrial culture and artistic venues Landschaftspark is a wonderful place for people of all ages and all interests.
-Across 2 hectars of land and filled with many activities including a climbing park, old bunkers, old gasometers used for scuba diving, sommerkino and climbing stairs to the industrial sites.
+Across 2 hectares of land and filled with many activities including a climbing park, old bunkers, old gasometers used for scuba diving, a sommerkino (summer theatre), and climbing stairs to the industrial sites.
 The entire park is illuminated in different colors by night.

 I like to explain Duisburg as the ‘real’ Berlin or Budapest.
 Nowadays we see upcycling, ruin pubs, and hipster lifestyles taking over the globe.
 If only people knew more about this city.
 This industrial city has hundreds of incredible old buildings and architecture you won’t see anywhere else.